rschristopher/ischristtrue.com/src/truth.md

 In our modern reductionist worldview, we often blind ourselves to revealed truths, even while our attention is captivated by, say, the beauty of a sunset, we'll fail to see the meaning.
-If you cannot understand the meaning of even the most basic things, such as a leaf on a tree, then how could you possibly understand the
+If you cannot understand the meaning of the most basic things, such as a leaf on a tree, then how could you possibly understand the